What is a Jaffa in Cricket: A Guide from Cricket Europe

-What is the term “Jaffa” in cricket
+What is the term “Jaffa” in cricket: a practically unplayable delivery

 If contestants on one of those television quiz shows had to determine the true definition of the word “jaffa” they could have problems.
 They could be offered: “Jaffa; a port city in the Middle East”: “jaffa; a sweet variety of orange”: or “jaffa; a particularly good ball bowled in cricket”.
 All are true, and all are related.
 Jaffa oranges originate from the area around Jaffa, while a ball that the bowler considers to be sweet and juicy is worthy of carrying the name.